sh1hvb/get_next_line/README.md

 # get_next_line
-Get Next Line : Reading a line from a fd is way too tedious
+Get Next Line : Reading a line from a file descriptor;